roboticist-tav/diego_documentation/docs/abstract/funct/is.md

 # Is (function)
 A logical open gate function for expressions other than boolean or twinned expressions.
-The `is` function is the sibling functionalty of `equals` function.
+The `is` function is the sibling functionality of `equals` function.

 ## Syntax
 `is` can be used as its own expression posit (`_is`) or as an operator inside another expression posit, using either: the exclamation mark (`!`); or, the 'not tilde' symbol (`≁`).